An important part of the application process to gain the right to residency in Spain is proving that you have suitable healthcare cover.

 So what does all this mean?

-A) If you work in Spain then you will have a contract, and this contract has to be automatically registered with Social Security (INSS) so that your payments to the healthcare system are paid directly to them.
-This gives you coverage, to prove this you will need to take a contract or pre-contract of employment.
+A) If you work in Spain then you will have a contract, and this contract has to be registered with Social Security (INSS) so that your payments to the healthcare system are paid directly to them.
+This gives you health coverage – you’ll need to show the contract or pre-contract of employment as proof of your status.

 B) Self-employed people in Spain (autonomos) make their Social Security contributions on a monthly basis, paid directly out of their bank account.
 Most of the time, the National Police will ask for proof of self-employment registration, as well as proof of a couple of months payment contributions to Social Security.

-C) State pensioners can use the S1 form from the UK.
-You need to order this from the Pensions Department in Newcastle and they post it straight out to you in Spain.
+C) State pensioners can use the S1 form to prove their eligibility for healthcare.
+UK citizens need to order this from NHS Overseas and they will post it to you in either Spain or the UK.

-D) If none of the above is applicable to you, then you need to get private insurance.
-The requirements are strict as the cover must match state healthcare provision.
+D) If none of the above is applicable to you, then you need to get private health insurance.
+The requirements are strict, as the cover must match state healthcare provision.
 Most insurance companies will issue a Certificate which is valid for a Spanish residency application.
-Its commonplace for the National Police to request proof of payment as well.
+It’s commonplace for the National Police to request proof of payment as well.

-So, there are only two ways of proving your healthcare in Spain, State healthcare or private.
+So, there are only two ways of proving your healthcare in Spain, State healthcare or private cover.
 In the case of a family application, members can be included as beneficiaries to the main applicant with the correct paperwork.

 Check out our youtube video about this post.